This blog post has been updated by Kristina Rust, Career Consultant on November 7, 2024 for relevancy, inclusivity, and formatting.

 Lastly, stay organized.

-You may experience some stress relating to the sheer volume of applications you complete and that’s okay!
-The average job searcher may submit anywhere from 30-50 job applications before moving forward in the hiring process.
+You may experience some stress relating to the sheer volume of applications you complete, and that’s okay!
 Using a job search spreadsheet or other documentation process helps keep timelines and contact information under control.
 Creating one document that holds submission date, follow-up dates, contact person, and submission status will help you stay efficient and effective throughout your search.

 Conclusion

 It is no secret that employability anxiety is real, but focusing on controllable factors, sharing your experience with a trusted third party, and staying organized are all strategies to deal with the high stress levels that come with trying to land that new job.
-With a 96% career outcomes rate in 2018, UGA graduates have historically seen employability successes, but a job search also requires time, effort, and strategic planning across all industries and disciplines.
+With a career outcomes rate averaging about 96% annually, UGA graduates have historically seen employability successes, but a job search also requires time, effort, and strategic planning across all industries and disciplines.

 Remember that as a UGA student or alumni, you have access to your very own Career Consultant meant to help you employ these strategies and create more individualized action plans.
 To learn more about how to connect with us, please visit our website or call our office at (706) 542-3375.